Trishaneww/ecommerce-orm/README.md

 ## Overview

+An ecommerce backend database using Object Relational Mapping

 ## Installation

-- Clone the Project.
+- Clone this repository
 - Rename the .env.EXAMPLE to .env
-- Then add MySQL username, and MySQL password to an environment variable(.env) file
+- Update .env file with your MySQL username, and MySQL password
-- Then use npm install in terminal to install the project.
+- Once in terminal, run npm install to install program requirments and dependencies
-- Then use node seeds/index.js to seed some data into the database
+- Once dependencies are installed, use node seeds/index.js to seed data into the database

 ## License